Crowds honor WWII veterans at Normandy D-Day celebrations

 For the past two years, D-Day ceremonies were reduced to a minimum amid COVID-19 lockdown restrictions.

-This year, crowds of French and international visitors — including veterans in their 90s — were back in Normandy for the 78th D-Day anniversary to pay tribute to the nearly 160,000 troops from Britain, the U.S., Canada and elsewhere who landed there to bring freedom.
+This year, crowds of French and international visitors — including veterans in their 90s — are back in Normandy to pay tribute to the nearly 160,000 troops from Britain, the U.S., Canada and elsewhere who landed there to bring freedom.

 On D-Day, his plane was hit and caught fire, forcing him to jump earlier than expected.
 He landed 20 miles (32 kilometers) away from the town of Sainte-Mere-Eglise, the first French village to be liberated from Nazi occupation.